-20 apartments for rent in Ghent, Norfolk, VA
+20 apartments for rent near Ghent, Norfolk, VA

 Norfolk, an independent city in the Commonwealth of Virginia, is the state’s second-largest city behind Virginia Beach.
 Norfolk is one of nine cities and seven counties that constitute the Hampton Roads metro area, named for the large natural harbor of the same name.